Diversity and inclusion

 We pledged to increase the number trained in mental health first aid skills, aiming by World Mental Health Day 2019 (10 October) to have one in 25 of our people trained – we are pleased to announce we have now surpassed that target, and now have over 200 people trained globally.

 We encourage and promote recognition of key awareness days and weeks around the globe with a range of internal events and communications.
 These include World Mental Health Day, supporting the green ribbon campaign in the UK and ‘Time to Talk’ day.
+The Freshfields Mental Health Affinity Network supports our work in this area and aims to raise awareness, normalise conversations around mental health and support its members and colleagues by promoting good mental health and ways to maintain it.

 We want to ensure access to careers in our firm and the legal profession in general is not restricted by a person’s social, educational or financial background.
 We aim to find ways to identify exceptional talent beyond traditional methods that view academic achievement as a prime indicator of potential.